mikerst/mikethomas.design/src/index.md

 ---
-title: Hello 👋
+title: Hello?
 layout: default
 layoutClass: basic
 theme:
 ---

-I'm [Mike](/about/), a multiple-hat-wearing designer based in London with a love of old book smells, looking out for others, great coffee, and perfect dropshots.
+Hi there, I'm [Mike](/about/), a multiple-hat-wearing designer based in London.
+I love of old book smells, looking out for others, great coffee, and perfect dropshots.

 ## Recent Work